Combating Human Trafficking

 Enhanced check-in process and identity verification for guests

-Updated “Do Not Rent” system across entire Motel 6 network
+Updated “Do Not Rent” system to ensure safe stays for our guests across entire Motel 6 network

 Education, Training, & Response

 Our commitment to anti-trafficking efforts is made clear through our comprehensive awareness, training and response program.
-In 2018, G6 overhauled its training materials and program to ensure it was relevant for Motel 6 and Studio 6 team members and contained updated information on our anti trafficking efforts, including how to spot the signs of and help prevent human trafficking.
+G6 coinitues to enhance its training materials and program to ensure it is relevant for Motel 6 and Studio 6 franchise owners and contains current information on our anti-trafficking efforts, including how to spot the signs of and help prevent human trafficking.

 Motel 6 and Studio 6 trains all staff—from the General Manager through the most junior housekeepers—to be the “eyes and ears” and to alert the property’s General Manager, local police, and the Motel 6/Studio 6 Hotline upon observing any signs of suspected human trafficking or prostitution.